Levi Gershkowitz - Founder & CEO

 She brings a wealth of experience to Living in the Light including working as a teacher, an author, publishing curriculum as Fulbright recipient, writing grants and curating oral history projects.
 She received a BA in Anthropology from Grinnell College, a Masters in Elementary Education at Macalester College and is in the home-stretch of an MFA program in Writing for Children at Simmons College.
 Most importantly, she is a mom to two amazing girls, Bella and Anni.

-Trishna Amirault - Office & Project Manager
+Trishna Amirault - Executive Assistant,

 (English, Cantonese, Hindi, Italian, Mandarin, Sindhi and Spanish)